 The sun god, Surya Deva, is, in fact, an expansion of Narayana, a form of Lord Vishnu, and it is because of the sun, the seasons are controlled on earth.
 It resides between the Bhuloka and Bhuvarloka, rotating through the time circle of the zodiac.
 Those who practice yoga worship the sun and the demigods residing here and bodies made of fire.

 Rahu is invisible and lies 80,000 miles below the sun.
 It is because of Rahu that solar and lunar eclipse occurs.

 Siddhaloka, Caranloka, and Vidyadharaloka

-They are below Rahu, 80,000 below.
+They are below Rahu, 80,000 miles below.
 The residents have mystic powers and can fly too without any mechanical means.
-They can control gravity, time and space.
-The art, culture, science they possess are far superior to the knowledge possessed by humans.
+They can control gravity, time, and space.
+The art, culture, the science they possess are far superior to the knowledge possessed by humans.

 Yakshaloka and Rakshahaloka

 The sky called “Antariksha” lies beneath the higher planetary systems.
 The residences of the planets are Yakshas, Rakshasas, Pisachas, ghosts, and other ethereal beings.
 Above this planet, there is no air.